livepeer/go-livepeer/README.md

 - Wait for the next round to start, and your transcoder will become active.

-- If running on Rinkeby or mainnet, ensure your transcoder is *publicly accessible* in order to receive jobs from broadcasters.
+- If running on Rinkeby or mainnet, ensure your orchestrator is *publicly accessible* in order to receive jobs from broadcasters.
 The only port that is required to be public is the one that was set during the transcoder registration step (default 8935).

+### Standalone Orchestrators

+Orchestrators can be run in standalone mode without an attached transcoder.
+Standalone transcoders will need to connect to this orchestrator in order for the orchestrator to process jobs.

+- `livepeer --rinkeby --orchestrator -orchSecret asdf`

+The orchSecret is a shared secret used to authenticate remote transcoders.
+It can be any arbitrary string.

+### Standalone Transcoders

+A standalone transcoder can be run which connects to a remote orchestrator.
+The orchestrator will send transcoding tasks to this transcoder as segments come in.

+- `livepeer -standaloneTranscoder -orchAddr 127.0.0.1:8935 -orchSecret asdf`

 ## Contribution
 Thank you for your interest in contributing to the core software of Livepeer.